Self-Defense Products Buyer's Guide

 All self-defense striking tools are easy to use, but they do require that you know which pressure points or critical areas of the body to capitalize on.
 Practicing your hand techniques is essential for proper utilization.

-Kubotans, tactical pens and self-defense keychains are considered weapons but they are all legal in the USA.
-They do not have the amount of restrictions like all of the aforementioned products we have discussed.
-Security checkpoints like federal buildings and the airport are areas where they can be confiscated, however.
+Kubotans, tactical pens and self-defense keychains are considered weapons and like expandable batons they fall into a pretty grey area legally.
+In some states they fall under the same classification as brass knuckles and are therefore illegal; the most notable states being CA, MA, NY and TX.
+Security checkpoints like federal buildings and the airport (do not bring on carry-on) are areas where they can be confiscated.
 Since these tools are so low-profile, there are likely few restrictions in other countries as well.
+Please be sure to do your independent research before buying these products.

 The various self-defense striking tools are very inexpensive, ranging from $5 to $15 for most products.
 High-end tactical pens can cost $30 or more.